Sullivan07043/PersonalProject_GFlowNet4LLMs/README.md

 # 🐱🥚-type1: GFlowNet-Fine-Tuned LLM for StrategyQA

-A lightweight implementation of GFlowNet for optimizing reasoning chain generation on StrategyQA dataset.
+An implementation of GFlowNet for optimizing reasoning chain generation on StrategyQA dataset.

 ## Overview